tramlinehq/docs/docs/using-tramline/app.md

 # Adding Apps

+To kick things off, add a new app from the homepage.

 ![](/img/add-new-app.png)

-To kick things off, add your app.
+You will need the following details to create your app.

 ![](/img/create-new-app.png)